davetang/machine_learning/README.md

    characteristically different from the training data)
 5. Over-fitting the model on existing data

+# Machine learning project checklist

+A useful checklist for machine learning projects from [Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow 3rd edition](https://www.ebooks.com/en-us/book/210681725/hands-on-machine-learning-with-scikit-learn-keras-and-tensorflow/aur-lien-g-ron/).

+1. Frame the problem and look at the big picture.
+2. Get the data.
+3. Explore the data to gain insights.
+4. Prepare the data to better expose the underlying data patterns to machine learning algorithms.
+5. Explore many different models and shortlist the best ones.
+6. Fine-tune your models and combine them into a great solution.
+7. Present your solution.
+8. Launch, monitor, and maintain your system.

+Adapt this checklist to your project needs!

 # Resources

 A list of useful resources for learning about machine learning with an emphasis